TRaSH-Guides/Guides/docs/Bindery/bindery-setup-guide.md

 : Hit **Test** before saving — Bindery won't sync the indexer list without a successful connectivity check.

 **Books found but not importing**
 : Check the Activity log (**Activity → History**) for the specific failure reason.
-Common causes: path mismatch (see path consistency warning above), quality below profile minimum, or duplicate already in library.
+Common causes: path mismatch (see path consistency warning above), quality below profile minimum, or a duplicate already in the library.